 (1) Traumatic injury.
 If the individual claims compensation for a traumatic injury, the date of injury is the date the employee suffered harm.
-For example, if the individual injures an arm or leg in the course of his or her employment, the date of injury is the date on which the individual was hurt.
+For example, if the individual injures an arm or leg in the course of his or her employment, the Start Printed Page 82129date of injury is the date on which the individual was hurt.

 (2) Occupational disease or infection.
 Occupational illnesses and infections generally involve delayed onset of symptoms following exposure to a harmful workplace substance or condition.
 If the individual claims compensation for an occupational illness or infection, the date of injury is the date the individual was exposed to the substance or condition.

 (3) Hearing loss.
 If the individual claims compensation for hearing loss, the date of injury is the date the individual was exposed to harmful workplace noise or other stimulus that is capable of causing hearing loss.

 (4) Death-benefit claims.
 If the individual claims compensation for an employee's death, the date of injury is the date of the workplace event or incident that caused, hastened, or contributed to the death.